 IRSC graduates earning a B.S.
 Degree in Healthcare Management may seek employment in a hospital, clinic, outpatient surgery center, physician’s office, public health agency, long-term care facility or laboratory.
 Others further their education with a graduate degree in healthcare management.
 The Commission on Accreditation of Healthcare Management Education (CAHME) sets measureable criteria for excellence in healthcare education and offers an online listing of accredited programs.

 The Healthcare Management program is a selective admission program.
-Students are selected based on criteria outlined in the Healthcare Management Student Handbook.
+Students are selected based on criteria outlined in the Healthcare Management Student Application Handbook.

 For more information, contact: